 Activities include corn crib, barrel train, corn maze, hayride, zip line, farm animals, kayaking, hay pyramids, playground areas, and more.
 On Saturday nights, a movie is shown with a bonfire and s’mores.
 Kayaking on the pond is also available for a small additional fee.

-Admission is $10.68 plus tax for ages 3 and up.
+Admission is $10 plus tax for ages 3 and up.
 Admission includes access to all activities and includes the movie and bonfire offered on Saturday nights.
-Two day fun passes are offered for $15.
+Two day fun passes are offered for $18.
+They also offer free admission days for special groups throughout the season.

 Haunted Trails and Haunted Houses